-This means that with ordinary CDNs, your configuration updates are not version-controlled within the codebase.
-This lack of centralized control presents a risk to your tech stack and causes confusion which consumes significant time and resources across multiple teams, as finding issues introduced into the tech stack is like searching for a needle in a haystack (a haystack you might not even have direct access to).
-Without integrating into the codebase, the only way to track down issues is either by relying on customer complaints and/or input from a separate team.
-This causes a lack of transparency, accountability and efficiency, all of which can cause site downtime, lost revenue and unhappy customers.
+With ordinary CDNs, your configuration updates are not version-controlled within the codebase.
+This lack of centralized control presents a risk to your tech stack.
+It causes confusion which consumes significant time and resources across multiple teams.
+Finding issues introduced into the tech stack is like searching for a needle in a haystack (a haystack you might not even have direct access to).
+Without integrating into the codebase, the only way to track issues is by relying on customer complaints and/or input from a separate team.
+This causes a lack of transparency, accountability and efficiency, which can cause site downtime, lost revenue and unhappy customers.

 In addition, caching on CDN’s is traditionally limited to static data.
 Developers understand the dynamic data in their code, but with traditional CDNs they can’t manage caching.
 So it’s extremely difficult or impossible to cache a large portion of the most important content on a website, which impacts overall performance.

-The Edgio AppOps platform makes it easy for teams to build, release, protect and accelerate their web apps and APIs.
+The Edgio Applications Platform makes it easy for teams to build, release, protect and accelerate their web apps and APIs.
 It offers a full suite of features to deploy, secure, and monitor a site.

-The Edgio web CDN can be proactively tested locally or in various non-production environments before going live.
-This allows developers to easily migrate to production after changes have been thoroughly vetted via Q/A in identical but different environments.
+The Edgio web CDN can be tested locally or in non-production environments before going live.
+This allows developers to easily migrate to production after thoroughly vetting changes via Q/A in identical but different environments.

 The workflow benefits of this are huge – it eliminates the need for maintenance windows, ends needless rollbacks, makes it easier to track and find issues, and stops mistakes caused by lack of visibility into CDN configuration updates, improving overall team velocity and enhancing site performance for your customers/website end-users.